 - 2 Tablespoos butter, divided

-- 1 Tablespoon chicken broth
+- 1 Tablespoon chicken or vegetable broth

 - 8 ounces of baby bella mushrooms, white button mushrooms are okay too

 - 1 medium onion, chopped (approximately 1 Cup)

 - 2 stalks celery, chopped (approximately 1 Cup)

 - 1 medium green apple, cored and chopped (approximately 1 Cup)

 - 1/2 teaspoon pepper

 - In a large sauce pan, mix water and wild rice and bring to a boil.
 Simmer, covered for 5 min.
 Add white rice, turn the heat down to low, and simmer, covered, for 15-20 minutes, until rice is tender, but not overcooked.
 Note: You may have some water left over in the pot when the rice is tender, simply transfer the rice to a strainer to eliminate the excess liquid.